Null hypersurfaces as wave fronts in Lorentz-Minkowski space

-\begin{proposition} Let $F:M^n\to \R^{n+1}_1$ be a $($co-orientable$)$ $C^r$-differentiable null wave front.
-Then $F$ is $L$-complete if and only if its E-normalized null vector field $\xi_E$ is a complete on $M^n$ $($that is, each integrable curve of $\xi_E$ is defined on $\R)$. \end{proposition}
+\begin{proposition} Let $F:M^n\to \R^{n+1}_1$ be a $($co-orientable$)$ null $C^r$-wave front.
+Then $F$ is $L$-complete if and only if its $E$-normalized null vector field $\xi_E$ is complete on $M^n$ $($that is, each integral curve of $\xi_E$ is defined on $\R)$. \end{proposition}